 Tip: Stay in a Tent - the huts are more than full and must be reserved well in advance.
 With a tent you are more flexible.
 Please stay on the official campgrounds though, the Laugavegur Trail is completely in a nature reserve.

-Trails: The trail conditions were very good on the entire trail.
-They are easy trails, some of which are multi-tracked.
-Now and then there are gravel paths, or mountain trails.
-At higher elevations, the trail is snow covered throughout the summer.
-However, the trail was well marked with blue pegs.
+Paths: The condition of the paths was very good along the entire trail.
+There are easy hiking trails, some of which are well-trodden with several lanes.
+Now and again there are gravel paths or mountain trails.
+At higher altitudes, the trail is covered in snow throughout the summer.
+However, the hiking trail was well marked with blue stakes.

 Surefootedness: To be safe on the trail, sure-footedness and the right footwear are the most important factors - after all, falls due to tripping and slipping are the most common cause of accidents when hiking.
 So remember: the right footwear and the right walking technique are therefore incredibly important.
 You are sure to find the right footwear in the article below!